Madeleine Chapman: Media career

 Chapman received a scholarship to attend the University of Auckland, where she studied education.
 While at university, Chapman wrote as a film critic for Craccum, the Auckland University Students' Association magazine.

 In 2016, Chapman became a staff writer for online magazine The Spinoff, beginning as an intern.
 In the same year, Chapman was asked to ghostwrite New Zealand professional basketball player Steven Adams' autobiography, which was published in 2018.
 Chapman had known Adams since childhood, as both had played in Wellington regional high school basketball competitions.

 While at The Spinoff, Chapman appeared on Three infotainment television programme The Spinoff TV (2018), and has written and directed Scratched: Aotearoa's Lost Sporting Legends (2019 onwards), an NZ On Air-funded documentary webseries.
 In 2018, Chapman won the Young Business Journalist of the Year award at the New Zealand Shareholders' Association's 2018 Business Journalism Awards, and the best opinion writer (humour/satire) award at the 2019 Voyager Media Awards.
 Some of Chapman's best-known works include pieces on housing unaffordability, sleep inertia aiding lamps, and ranking lists of snack foods such as biscuits and lollies.
 Her 2018 article exposing false country of origin practices by Denise L'Estrange-Corbet's fashion label World won the award for best (single) news story / scoop at the 2019 Voyager Media Awards.

 Chapman left The Spinoff as a writer in early 2020, taking a break from journalism.
 During the same year, Chapman released A New Kind of Leader, a biography of New Zealand Prime Minister Jacinda Ardern she was commissioned to write in 2019.
 When print magazine North & South was relaunched in late 2020, Chapman became the publication's senior editor.
 In late 2021, Chapman became the co-editor of The Spinoff, alongside long time Spinoff staff writer Alex Casey.
-She is due to step down as editor later in 2025, and will be replaced by Veronica Schmidt.
+She stepped down as editor in late 2025, and was replaced by Veronica Schmidt.